jyoung57/reading-notes/README.md

 I'm looking forward to working with everyone :thumbsup:

-Please visit my page when you have time [https://github.com/jyoung57]
+Please visit my [page](https://github.com/jyoung57) when you have time!!!